Binary prefix: Early binary prefix proposals

 Before the IEC standard, several alternative proposals existed for unique binary prefixes, starting in the late 1960s.
 In 1996, Markus Kuhn proposed the extra prefix "di" and the symbol suffix or subscript "2" to mean "binary"; so that, for example, "one dikilobyte" would mean "1024 bytes", denoted "K_{2}B" or "K2B".

 In 1968, Donald Morrison proposed to use the Greek letter kappa (κ) to denote 1024, κ^{2} to denote 1024^{2}, and so on.
 (At the time, memory size was small, and only K was in widespread use.)
 In the same year, Wallace Givens responded with a suggestion to use bK as an abbreviation for 1024 and bK2 or bK^{2} for 1024^{2}, though he noted that neither the Greek letter nor lowercase letter b would be easy to reproduce on computer printers of the day.
 Bruce Alan Martin of Brookhaven National Laboratory proposed that, instead of prefixes, binary powers of two were indicated by the letter B followed by the exponent, similar to E in decimal scientific notation.
 Thus one would write 3B20 for 3 × 2^{20}.
 This convention is still used on some calculators to present binary floating point-numbers today.

 In 1969, Donald Knuth, who uses decimal notation like 1 MB = 1000 kB, proposed that the powers of 1024 be designated as "large kilobytes" and "large megabytes", with abbreviations KKB and MMB.

 Consumer confusion

-The ambiguous meanings of "kilo", "mega", "giga", etc., has caused significant consumer confusion, especially in the personal computer era.
+The ambiguous meanings of "kilo", "mega", "giga", etc., has caused consumer confusion, especially in the personal computer era.
 A common source of confusion was the discrepancy between the capacities of hard drives specified by manufacturers, using those prefixes in the decimal sense, and the numbers reported by operating systems and other software, that used them in the binary sense, such as the Apple Macintosh in 1984.
 For example, a hard drive marketed as "1 TB" could be reported as having only "931 GB".
 The confusion was compounded by fact that RAM manufacturers used the binary sense too.